mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 development) would take a lot of time and was going to be a tough sell.
 So we decided to start acting on these improvements gradually, and taking a more mindfull approach when developing, trying not to introduce new issues and make improvements where possible.
-One of these opportunities came when making improvements to a relatively simple page with a form.
+One of these opportunities presented itself when making improvements to a relatively simple page with a form.

 Here are some of the things we had to improve, and why you should keep them in